ufukty/gohandlers/docs/reference/glossary/binding-and-tags.md

 }
 ```

-gohandlers parses these values from `r.URL.Query()`, converting them to the correct types.
+Gohandlers parses these values from `r.URL.Query()`, converting them to the correct types.

 Use `[]string` or `[]int` to capture multiple values like `?tag=foo&tag=bar`.